ictvoip/ictvoip-docs/docs/source/ictsipreg/ictsipreg.rst

 **************************

 Track and alert Admins on SIP registration drops and recieve email alerts on key registrations.
 Retain logs for any number of days.
 Assign one or multiple admins to a registration account.
 Emails for registration lost sent once with detailed information and then upon a restored registration.
+Currently supporting VoIPms and FusionPBX SIP registration collection.
+This addon is available for clients who already own the ictVoIP Billing app for WHMCS and a server module such as VoIPms API server module or FusionPBX server module or both at this time.

 |